mui/material-ui/docs/src/pages/guides/migration-v3/migration-v3.md

 ### UMD

-- This change eases the use of MUI with a CDN:
+- This change eases the use of Material-UI with a CDN:

   ```diff
   const {